• COBRA too expensive?

 What “Best Provider” Usually Means in Alabama

-In Alabama, the strongest provider is usually the one that fits the shopper's county, preferred doctors, specialist needs, and network expectations.
-A plan that feels strong in Jefferson County may not feel identical in Madison County, Mobile County, Montgomery County, Baldwin County, or Lee County because local access patterns are not uniform across the state.
+In Alabama, the strongest provider is usually the one that fits the shopper's county, preferred doctors, specialist needs, and referral expectations.
+A plan that feels strong in Jefferson County may not feel identical in Madison County, Mobile County, Montgomery County, Tuscaloosa County, Lee County, or Houston County because local access patterns are not uniform across the state.

 Decision Guide